US faces a double coronavirus surge as omicron advances - NewsBreak

 Globally, more than 75 countries have reported confirmed cases of omicron.
 In the United States, 36 states have detected the variant.
 Meanwhile, delta is surging in many places, with hot spots in New England and the upper Midwest.
 The five states with the highest two-week rolling average of cases per 100,000 people are New Hampshire, Rhode Island, Michigan, Minnesota and Vermont.

 Universities are abruptly closing classrooms during finals week with infections multiplying at a fast rate.
-Both t he NBA and NHL have had to postpone games, and the NFL had its worst two-day outbreak since the start of the pandemic, with dozens of players infected.
+The NBA is postponing games and the NFL had its worst two-day outbreak since the start of the pandemic, with dozens of players infected.

 Outside the U.S., the president of the European Union said omicron will become the dominant variant in a month and declared that “once again, this Christmas will be overshadowed by the pandemic.”